hlandau/acme.t/README.md

 § Requires downtime.

 This table is maintained in good faith; I believe the above comparison to be accurate.
-If there are any inaccuracies, I will rectify the table and publish a notice of correction here.
+If notified of any inaccuracies, I will rectify the table and publish a notice of correction here.

 ## Licence